v1peridae/v1peridae/README.md

 ###

-<p align="center">hey! im lou (louisa) a homeschooled highschool senior based in nairobi, kenya </p>
+<p align="center">hey! im lou (louisa), an 18 y/o based in nairobi. </p>

 ###

-<p align="left"> ive been coding for while now and i like lots of stuff to do with the intersection of art and code! im also an avid cinephile and unfortunate melomaniac :)
+<p align="left"> i like lots of stuff to do with the intersection of art and code! im also an avid cinephile and unfortunate melomaniac :)
-<p align="left">check out my website btw : https://v1peridae.me </p>
+<p align="left">check out my website i guess lol : https://v1peridae.me </p>